 The first time I became aware of this was in the spring of 2015.

-In 2015 I was working in France in an organic garden, with the beautiful name ‘Happy Farm.’
+In 2015, I was working in an organic garden in France, which had the beautiful name: ‘Happy Farm’.

-Unfortunately, we were not happy at that time because our young plants were threatened by hordes of brown slugs: The so-called Spanish slug.
+Unfortunately, we were not happy at that time because our young plants were being threatened by hordes of brown slugs: so-called Spanish slugs.

-Thus, we were spreading slug pellets over large areas in the garden.
-But that too did not seem to help.
+As my bosses did not know what to do to save the young plants, we were spreading slug pellets over large areas of the garden.
+But that did not seem to help.

-When we went out at the beginning of the night, we sometimes collected more than a thousand slugs.
+When we went out at nightfall, we would sometimes collect more than a thousand slugs.

-It seemed the slugs from all over the area were lured into our garden.
+It seemed the slugs from all over the area were being lured into our garden.

 For me, this ended in a traumatic experience.

-One day I was sitting in the garden, and I felt ill in the stomach.
+One day I was sitting in the garden, and I felt sick to my stomach.

-In this situation he commented addressing the slug: “Oh no, do not do that!”
+Addressing the slug, my boss commented, ‘Oh no, do not do that!’
 And we both laughed out loud.

-At that time I realized that we had crossed a line.
+I realized then that we had crossed a line.

 We were not just in any ordinary garden.
-No, we were in a monastery garden of the well-known Buddhist monastery “Plum Village.”
+No, we were in the garden of the Buddhist monastery ‘Plum Village’.

-And what we did was directly contradicting the Buddhist principle of nonviolence.
+And what we did was in direct contradiction to the Buddhist principle of nonviolence.

-Although we were not monks, our behavior was in contradiction with the general reverence for life which we tried to practice.
+Although we were not monks, our behavior went against the general reverence for life that we tried to practice.

-Would I have joined the resistance, would I have looked away as so many did or would I have even participated in the mass murder?
+Would I have joined the resistance, would I have turned a blind eye as so many did, or would I even have participated in the mass murder?